kwtucker/logseq/pages/Properties.md

 		  id:: 6584f4da-0c23-428a-b764-fa867ca69dd2
 		- [[🔧]] Wrench: Notes that are work specific. id:: 427da29d-bb05-4f2b-b883-7a97220f8d8f
+	- ## Status
+		- Mainly used by projects to depict that they are being actively worked on.
 	- ## Input
 		- Type of content that is being put into the personal knowledge management system.
 	- ## Tags